ciscoheat/SnakeDCI/README.md

 This repository is a supplement to the [haxedci](https://github.com/ciscoheat/haxedci) library for [Haxe](http://haxe.org).
 It shows the power of DCI in a larger example, by creating the classic Snake game in Haxe using DCI and the [Phaser](https://phaser.io/) game library.

+If you want to see the result straight away, [it's available online here](https://ciscoheat.github.io/snakedci/).
+Use the cursor keys to control the snake.

-The most important aspect of SnakeDCI is to show how well DCI maps to [Use Cases](http://en.wikipedia.org/wiki/Use_case).
+The most important aspect of SnakeDCI however, is not to show a simple game, it's to show how well DCI maps to [Use Cases](http://en.wikipedia.org/wiki/Use_case).
 You should refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1TkDFiUyfZyjQWsxLUponRIe8s0_4fABm-SJ7IjBkKKA/edit#gid=2) when looking at the [Context classes](https://github.com/ciscoheat/SnakeDCI/tree/master/src/contexts).
 Note how the source code reflects the specification.

 ## How to use

-You will need [Haxe 4](https://haxe.org/download/version/4.0.0-preview.4/) and optionally [Node.js](https://nodejs.org/).
-After cloning or downloading this repository, use `haxe build.hxml` (or even better, [VS Code](https://code.visualstudio.com/)) to compile, then open `bin/index.html` to start the game.

-### Using Node.js

-First install some build tools with `npm run tools`, then use `npm start` for automatic reloading when recompiling.
+You will need [Haxe 4](https://haxe.org/download/version/4.0.0-preview.4/) and [Node.js](https://nodejs.org/).
+After cloning or downloading this repository, install some build tools with `npm run tools`, then use `npm start` for automatic reloading when recompiling.

+Use `haxe build.hxml` for compiling, or even better, [VS Code](https://code.visualstudio.com/).

 ## What is DCI?